What Is A Parish Nurse?

 - Knowledge, abilities and skills

-- Knowledge of holistic health concepts
+- Knowledge of wholistic health concepts

 - Effective communication skills